 Three Generations in Business

 My paternal grandparents ran their own separate general merchandise, grocery and Chinese herb shops in Rach Gia, Vietnam in the early 1940’s.
 My paternal grandmother became widowed in the 1960’s and continued to do business until the Fall of Saigon in the 1970’s in which the majority of the family escaped to the United States and Australia through a treacherous journey as boat refugees.
 My grandmother and father made it safely to Seattle, Washington in 1980 to join my youngest uncle who had sponsored them and the rest of the family.
-My parents has been continuing the family tradition of selling general merchandise and Chinese herbs to the community for over 30 years.
+My parents met and married here in Seattle, WA and they have been continuing the family tradition of selling general merchandise and Chinese herbs to the community for over 30 years.